initstring/evil-ssdp/README.md

 # Overview
 This tool responds to SSDP multicast discover requests, posing as a generic UPNP device on a local network.
 Your spoofed device will magically appear in Windows Explorer on machines in your local network.
 Users who are tempted to open the device are shown a configurable webpage.
 By default, this page will load a hidden image over SMB, allowing you to capture or relay the NetNTLM challenge/response.

+Templates are included to try getting clear-text credentials via Basic Auth and fake logon forms.

 This works against Windows 10 systems (even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.

 As a bonus, this tool can also detect and exploit potential zero-day vulnerabilities in the XML parsing engines of applications using SSDP/UPNP.
 To try this, use the 'xxe-smb' template.
 If a vulnerable device is found, it will alert you in the UI and then mount your SMB share with NO USER INTERACTION required via an XML External Entity (XXE) attack.
 If you get lucky and find one of those, you can probably snag yourself a nice snazzy CVE (please reference evilSSDP in the disclosure if you do).